Rules

 Team Divisions:

-2) The David Ricardo Division is open to teams of students who are currently enrolled or were previously enrolled in no more than one general economics course or in courses that include introductory economics concepts (social studies, business, personal finance, etc.).
-The course must be taught by a secondary teacher.
+2) The David Ricardo Division is open to teams of high school students who are currently enrolled or were previously enrolled in no more than one general economics course or in courses that include introductory economics concepts (social studies, business, personal finance, etc.).
 Students who have never taken an economics course are eligible to compete.
 Students may only participate in the David Ricardo Division one time.

-3) The Adam Smith Division includes teams of students, currently or previously enrolled in Advanced Placement (AP Microeconomics, AP Macroeconomics, or both), International Baccalaureate (pre-IB and IB), honors, or any other advanced courses in economics (including courses taught by a secondary teacher where students earn college credit).
-The course must be taught by a secondary teacher.
+3) The Adam Smith Division includes teams of students, currently or previously enrolled in Advanced Placement (AP Microeconomics, AP Macroeconomics, or both), International Baccalaureate (pre-IB and IB), honors, or any other advanced courses in economics (including courses where students earn college credit).
 Students may participate in the Adam Smith Division multiple times.
 Students who are or have been enrolled in more than one general economics class must participate in the Adam Smith Division.

 4) If a team has one or more students enrolled in a course listed for the Adam Smith Division above, that team must compete in the Adam Smith Division.